 Questions to ask when talking to older adults about their eyesight:

-- Have you recently had your eyesight checked within the previous two years?
+- Have you had your eyesight checked within the previous two years?

 - Are your glasses clean?
 Scratched?
 Working and appropriate for the activities you are undertaking?